Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Robust Tracking Analysis via Standard IQCs

-This means that the dissipation inequality (\ref{eq88}) is equivalent to the perturbed linear matrix inequality (\ref{hh}).
-Then, integrating along the state/parameter trajectory the obtained dissipation inequality (\ref{eq88}) from lower bound $t = 0 $ to upper bound $t = T$.
-Recalling that $\chi(0) = 0$, thus:
+This implies that the dissipation inequality presented in (\ref{eq88}) is directly equivalent to the perturbed linear matrix inequality (LMI) delineated in (\ref{hh}).
+Proceeding with this understanding, integrating the dissipation inequality obtained in (\ref{eq88}) along the state/parameter trajectory from the initial time \(t = 0\) to an arbitrary upper bound \(t = T\) and taking into account that the initial condition for \(\chi\) is \(\chi(0) = 0\), we arrive at the following conclusion:

 It follows from the IQCs condition (\ref{iqctime2}), that

 Now, applying Schur complement on (\ref{ach}) and multiplying left and right by $\chi, ~z$ and its transpose $\chi^T$, respectively, results:

 Evaluating (\ref{eq91}) at $t = T$, and applying (\ref{eq90}) yields: